Scientific notation: Converting numbers

 Converting a number in these cases means to either convert the number into scientific notation form, convert it back into decimal form or to change the exponent part of the equation.
-None of these alter the actual number, only how it's expressed.
+None of these alter the actual number, only how it is expressed.

 Decimal to scientific

 First, move the decimal separator point sufficient places, n, to put the number's value within a desired range, between 1 and 10 for normalized notation.
 If the decimal was moved to the left, append × 10^{n}; to the right, × 10^{−n}.
 To represent the number 1230400 in normalized scientific notation, the decimal separator would be moved 6 digits to the left and × 10^{6} appended, resulting in 1.2304E6.
 The number -0.0040321 would have its decimal separator shifted 3 digits to the right instead of the left and yield -4.0321E-3 as a result.

 Scientific to decimal

 Converting a number from scientific notation to decimal notation, first remove the × 10^{n} on the end, then shift the decimal separator n digits to the right (positive n) or left (negative n).
 The number 1.2304E6 would have its decimal separator shifted 6 digits to the right and become 1230400, while -4.0321E-3 would have its decimal separator moved 3 digits to the left and be -0.0040321.